TOBAR NA GAEDHILGE 1.13

 • WARNING: Always check the sources

 Although great care has been taken to make the textbase accurate, and it is constantly being improved, it is advisable not to draw linguistic conclusions without checking examples against the original printed matter.
-Remember that you should use sentence display mode Foillsighthe to see the original published text without any corrections at all, rather than the default Lom mode which incorporates corrections and in a few cases takes account of the manuscript.
+Remember that you should use the Foillsighthe display to see the original published text without any corrections at all, rather than the default Lom display which incorporates corrections and in a few cases takes account of the manuscript.

 • Using Tobar na Gaedhilge on college networks